SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 ### Measuring the forces acting on a trampolinist.

 For this experiment it will be assumed that the trampolinist is only moving in the vertical direction.
-For consistency, and for ease of understanding, the trampolinist's weight has been added on to the Force charts.
+For consistency, and for ease of understanding, the trampolinist's weight has been added on to the force charts.

-Fix Vertigo onto the waist of the trampolinist – it is important that Vertigo is not landed on whilst jumping
+Fix Vertigo onto the waist of the trampolinist – it is important that Vertigo is not landed on whilst jumping.

+The GPS antenna is not needed.

 * Turn vertigo on and keep it still for 30 seconds
 * Press the log button
 * Begin jumping